-This policy is important for all Nevada businesses.
-It covers common risks, including customer property damage and injuries.
-Most commercial leases require this coverage.
+This business liability insurance is important for all Nevada businesses.
+It covers common risks, including personal injuries, and is required by most commercial leases.

-This policy bundles property insurance and general liability insurance in one plan.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a Nevada business.

 This policy is required for business-owned vehicles in Nevada.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

 State laws can affect which business insurance coverage you need.
 These policies are required everywhere in Nevada, from Las Vegas to Carson City.

 This policy covers medical costs for work-related injuries and illnesses.
 It also provides disability benefits for injured Nevada workers.

 Nevada's minimum requirements for auto liability insurance are:

 Trucking companies may need additional coverage to comply with regulations.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance (HNOA), as personal auto policies usually exclude business use.
 It can be added to commercial general liability insurance or a business owner's policy (BOP).